jpedro/jpedro.github.io/bash-dispatch.md

 plain text.
 And plain text is eternal.

 On the plus side, it's everywhere and it's easy to get started.
-As time goes by, you add more and more crufty code.
+As time goes by, you add more and more cruft.

-I'm particularly tired of using `case` to select the correct subcommand to run from a script.
+I'm particularly tired of using `case` to select the correct subcommand to run from the first argument.
 Something like this:

 ```bash
 #!/usr/bin/env bash